cameleon-rs/cameleon/CONTRIBUTING.md

 * Please add minimal complete and verifiable examples if possible.
 This would be a great help for fixing the issue.

 ## Finding something to fix/improve
-The best way to dive into the development is to find and work on the issue labeled [good-first-issue](https://github.com/cameleon-rs/cameleon/labels/good-first-issue).
+The best way to dive into the development is to find and work on the issue labeled [good first issue](https://github.com/cameleon-rs/cameleon/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ## Pull Request process